 - Import the file into your project.

-- Dump every Sketch file your team has ever created into Abstract.
+- Dump every Sketch file your team has ever created into Abstract Branches.

-- Expect Master to be 100% complete on day one of using Abstract.
+- Expect Main to be 100% complete on day one of using Abstract Branches.
 It may take a few months to get every file you need migrated over to Abstract.

-I’ve imported my files to Abstract.
+I’ve imported my files to Branches.
 Now what?

-Once you’ve migrated your first files, your team is ready to start collaborating in Abstract.
+Once you’ve migrated your first files, your team is ready to start collaborating in Branches.

 Governance makes for happy design teams